-The effectiveness of rodent control programmes depends upon the people responsible for their implementation being aware of the problems involved, their motivation and their interest in achieving success.
+The effectiveness of rodent control programmes depend upon the people responsible for their implementation being aware of the problems involved, their motivation and their interest in achieving success.
 The tools required are: (a) regular monitoring, (b) well trained operators and (c) access to labour and materials when they are needed.
-It is fair to claim that in rodent control the problems are mostly concerned with people and not the rodents themselves.
+It is fair to conclude that the problems with rodent control are mostly centred on people and not the rodents themselves.

 Baiting and/or trapping programmes should start as soon as the shed has been built.
 It is best to prevent a high rodent population rather than to try to control it once it is there.

 Baiting is a control method that uses rodenticides (chemicals which are poisonous to rodents), which are available in the form of fumigants, tracking powders, and acute and delayed toxicity baits.
 Rodenticides should be used in conjunction with traps for effective control.
 All rodenticides are poisonous at various levels for poultry, livestock, and humans.
 Caution in the use of rodenticides is required, and manufacturer’s label instructions should be strictly followed.